razzam21/job-worker-service/rfds/rfd-job-worker-service.md

 jobworker stream abc123
 # Shows live output from the ping command

-# Check job status to verify execution state
+# Check if job is still running
 jobworker status abc123
-# Output: Job abc123 - RUNNING
+# Output: Job abc123 is running: true

 # Stop a running job to free resources
 jobworker stop abc123